Vegetable Garden Hints

 - Give the plants a vigorous start –

 - Plant when soil temperatures rise above 50°F, four inches deep at 8 a.m.

 - Avoid using too small of a seed piece.
-Cutting seed pieces to one and one-half to two inches in size provides for early plant vigor.
+Cutting seed pieces to 1½ to 2 inches in size provides for early plant vigor.
 Many gardeners prefer to use seed pieces that require no cutting to reduce decay potential.

 - Spacing – Plant spacing determines tuber size.
 Learn by experience the optimum spacing for the variety in a particular garden soil.
-A starting point is an equal-distant spacing of 12 to 15 inches between plants and between rows (or three plants across a four-foot wide raised bed.
-Spacing that allows the plants to close in and shade the soil yields a sweeter spud.
-However, thick foliage and reduced airflow can also increase the occurrence of disease.
+A starting point is an equal-distance spacing of 12-15 inches between plants and between rows (or three plants across a four-foot wide raised bed).
+Spacing that allows the plants to close in and shade the soil yields sweeter potatoes.
+However, thick foliage and reduced airflow can also increase disease.

 - Fertilizer – Potatoes are heavy feeders of nitrogen, phosphorus, and potassium.
+However, early applications of nitrogen can delay tuber set.
+Apply nitrogen once at planting, then delay remaining applications until after tubers have reached nickel-size (typically 6 to 7 weeks after emergence).
+Once tubers are set, divide nitrogen applications into two or three applications at two week intervals.
 Running out of nitrogen by August is the most common potato problem.
 Symptoms are a general yellowing of leaves that starts with lower interior leaves.
-Nitrogen stress pre-disposes the crop to Early Blight.
+Nitrogen stress predisposes the crop to early blight.